 F380 French Conversation (3 cr.)
 P: F204 or equivalent.
-For non-native speakers of French.
-Designed to develop conversational skills.
-Includes reviews, synthesis, and development.
-Places responsibility on the student for contributing to the animation and interest of the class.
-Essentially a performing class.
-Both F380 and F480 may be taken for credit
+Designed to develop conversational skills through reports, debates, group discussions with an emphasis on vocabulary building, mastery of syntax, and general oral expression.
+Both F380 and F480 may be taken for credit.